 Sound Qualities of DACs and DAC/Amps

 As mentioned above, DACs and DAC/Amps produce different sound characteristics depending on the chipset used and the type of processing technology employed.
 For example, some DACs produce a warm, lush profile, while other DACs may sound more neutral in their presentation.
 Some sound smooth and controlled, while others are dynamic and lively.
 The sound of a particular DAC can also be offset by the character of the amplifier.
 So, there are endless possibilities when it comes to pairing various types of headphones with various types of DACs and amplifiers.
-DAC/Amps can also have an effect on the soundstage.
+DAC/Amps can also affect the soundstage.
 Often, they can widen the space, or manipulate the imaging.
 So, not only can DACs and DAC/Amps improve sound, but they can also give you creative control over your sound signature.

+Either way, getting a DAC is a great first step in leaning into your audiophile side and upgrading your listening.
 All of these factors combined are a great reason to consider investing in a DAC.

 To shop for DACs and DAC/Amps, check out Audio 46’s collection.